-At Shelton Law & Associates, LLC we are constantly asked whether we think a system can become a brand.
+At Shelton & Law, LLC we are constantly asked whether we think a system can become a brand.
 Whether a business is franchisable depends on many issues.
 Below is our Top 10 checklist to determine whether your business could become a franchise system.

 1. Financial Security.
 Franchising is a low cost expansion method compared to other methods; however the cost is still there.
 Franchisors need to ensure that they have the capital needed to roll out and maintain a franchise program.
 During the roll out there will be costs associated with legal fees, state registrations, manual creation, training costs and personnel.
 All of these fees must be planned for and secured prior to beginning the franchise process.
 These fees can range from the tens of thousands of dollars to the hundreds of thousands of dollars depending upon the size of roll out desired.

 2. Reliability.
 Your business must be viewed in the public’s eye as reliable.
 However, different people view reliability differently.
 You may be viewed based on your businesses publicity, awareness of the brand, size, sales or years in operation.
 If you are solid in all of these criteria, you will typically be viewed as a “reliable” brand.

 3. Reasonably priced.
 You must be priced affordable to your target market.
 If the franchise requires a lot of extensive training, licensing, permits and assistance in opening the business then it should be worth more.
 However, if the franchise is a mall‐cart type business selling jewelry, the pricing should reflect that as well.